dev-zohaibkhan/Project3-Daily-Expense-App-Using-HTML-Css-Js-/README.md

-# Project3-Daily-Expense-App-Using-HTML-Css-Js-
+# Expense Tracker 💰

-Expense Tracker is a simple web application built with HTML, CSS, and JavaScript that allows users to add, list, and remove expenses.
-The app automatically calculates the total expense and uses browser localStorage to persist data, ensuring expenses remain saved even after a page refresh.
+A simple and lightweight **Expense Tracker** web application built using **HTML, CSS, and JavaScript**.
+This app allows users to add, view, and remove expenses while automatically calculating the total amount.
+All data is stored in the browser using **localStorage**, so expenses persist even after a page refresh.

+---

+## Features

+- Add expenses with name and amount
+- Display a list of all expenses
+- Remove individual expenses
+- Automatically calculate total expenses
+- Data persistence using browser localStorage
+- Responsive and clean UI

+---

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla JS)
+- Browser Local Storage

+---